koldovsky/orlp-server/README.md

 ==================================================

-Thank you for choosing ORLP - a high-performance platform for spased repetition learning.
+Thank you for choosing ORLP - a high-performance platform for spaced repetition learning.

 INSTALLATION